 - Financial Resilience.
 We ensure households are knowledgeable and equipped to handle life transitions and financial stress by building savings, managing credit responsibly and developing healthy relationships with financial institutions.

-- Our MetroCASH program provides free income tax preparation for households with income of $54,000 or less.
+United Way’s Tax Assistance Programs provide free income tax preparation for households with income of $56,000 or less.
 Since 2002, we have worked with local social service, nonprofit, faith-based, business and government organizations to strengthen the financial independence of working families in our region.
-Click here to learn more about MetroCASH.